Zach Wilson NFL Draft 2021 Prospect Profile: Dual Threat Likely Top-2 Pick

 The Jets have a new head coach in Robert Saleh, who brings over Mike LaFleur, brother of Packers’ head coach Matt LaFleur, as the new offensive coordinator.

 The LaFleurs come from the Kyle Shanahan/Sean McVay coaching tree, which employs an offensive system that Wilson explicitly mentioned as a potential scheme fit.
-The Jets have Sam Darnold, but they could use him as trade bait if they become enamored with Wilson’s arm and mobility.
+The Jets have moved on from Sam Darnold, as it appears that they are enamored with Wilson’s arm and mobility.
 Wilson would provide Saleh with the opportunity to start fresh with a new franchise quarterback in Year 1 of his rookie deal.

 San Francisco 49ers

 New head coach Arthur Smith has experience in bringing out the best from mobile quarterbacks, helping Ryan Tannehill to back-to-back career years in Tennessee.
-It’s time for the Falcons to rebuild and move on from Matt Ryan.
-Wilson has the ability to step in as the starter from Day 1 and allow the team to release their veteran quarterback.
+It looks like it’s time for the Falcons to rebuild and move on from Matt Ryan, but the team seems content with moving forward with their veteran.

 This is a good spot for Wilson’s development as a passer.
-He’ll get to throw to Julio Jones and Calvin Ridley.
+He would get to throw to Julio Jones and Calvin Ridley.
 He’s a more polished passer than Trey Lance, so perhaps the Falcons will view the former as the better fit for their new-look offense.
+I

 New head coach Dan Campbell gets a chance to replace Stafford with a more mobile version at quarterback.
 Wilson has impressive arm strength, which will enable the Lions’ pass-catchers to continue to play with a quarterback who can make every throw, just like Stafford.
 The Lions can use the draft picks they acquired in the Stafford trade to move up to lock in Wilson as their new franchise quarterback.